mnsoraaa/inms/readme.md

 ## About InMS

-This is industrial training web based on Laravel Framework.
+This is an industrial training management system based on Laravel framework.